Links on Android Authority may earn us a commission. Learn more.

 Although Tensor doesn’t meet the same speeds as the Qualcomm Snapdragon 888 — much less this year’s Snapdragon 8 Gen 1 — it’s still a powerful chipset.
 It will cut through pretty much anything you throw at it.

 See also: Google Tensor vs Snapdragon 888 series

-Of course, there is less RAM in the Pixel 6a when compared to the Pixel 6 and Pixel 6 Pro.
-6GB isn’t a terrible amount of RAM, but it might end up having lower performance metrics than the Pixel 6, especially if you have a lot of apps open all at once.
+Additionally, there is less RAM in the Pixel 6a when compared to the Pixel 6 and Pixel 6 Pro.
+6GB isn’t a terrible amount of RAM, but it will end up having lower performance metrics than the Pixel 6, especially if you have a lot of apps open all at once.

 Phone software and updates